bxparks/AceTime/README.md

 can be synchronized from a more reliable external time source, such as an [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) server or a [DS3231 RTC](https://www.maximintegrated.com/en/products/analog/real-time-clocks/DS3231.html) chip.
-This library is meant to be an alternative to the [Arduino Time](https://github.com/PaulStoffregen/Time) and [Arduino Timezone](https://github.com/JChristensen/Timezone) libraries.
+This library is can be an alternative to the [Arduino Time](https://github.com/PaulStoffregen/Time) and [Arduino Timezone](https://github.com/JChristensen/Timezone) libraries.